radiuszero/radiuszero.github.io/docs/notes.md

 # Geometry Handouts
 Here are a bunch of handouts and notes on Euclidean geometry that I wrote mostly during the Myanmar team trainings for IMO2020 and IMO2021.
 They were written primarily for internal use, so most of them are very informal and the quality varies a lot.
-If I have energy in the future I will try to reformat all of them, but for now they will likely stay the same.

-*Moving Points and Linearity* [[pdf]](/public/handouts/moving-points.pdf) - This is about a point moving lemma which is folklore in olympiad geometry.
+*Moving Points and Linearity* [[pdf]](/public/handouts/movingpoints.pdf) - This is about a point moving lemma which is folklore in olympiad geometry.
 Not to be confused with moving points from projective geometry.

 *Some Properties of the Feuerbach Point* [[pdf]](/public/handouts/feuerbach.pdf) - The existence of the Feuerbach point is usually proven by invoking Casey's theorem.
-Here, I describe a purely synthetic proof of this result and one of its interesting properties.
+Here, I describe a synthetic proof of this result and one of its interesting properties.

-*Spiral Similarities and Miquel Points* [[pdf]](/public/handouts/spiral-sim.pdf) - This is a fairly standard exposition on the spiral similarity lemma and its applications.
+*Spiral Similarities and Miquel Points* [[pdf]](/public/handouts/miquel.pdf) - This is a fairly standard exposition on the spiral similarity lemma and its applications.
 A lot of it is taken from Yufei Zhao's [Cyclic Quadrilaterals - The Big Picture](https://yufeizhao.com/olympiad/cyclic_quad.pdf).

-*Homotheties* [[pdf]](/public/handouts/homotheties.pdf) - A very short introduction to homotheties, and a quick synthetic proof of Monge's theorem.
+*Homotheties* [[pdf]](/public/handouts/homothety.pdf) - A very short introduction to homotheties, and a quick synthetic proof of Monge's theorem.